MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.1.md

 **POST**

-These are post exploitation modules that can quickly gather valuable information about a target, helps to esclate privileges, sensitive data, credentials, etc, easily.
+These are post exploitation modules that can quickly gather valuable information about a target, helps to escalate privileges, sensitive data, credentials, etc, easily.

 ```
 #ls /usr/share/metasploit-framework/modules/post